BeminDawoud/-Shopping-Cart-web-App-using-javaScript-and-API/README.md

 # ﻿Shopping Cart Web App

-This project is a simple shopping cart web application developed as the final project for a five-day intensive JavaScript course at the ITI institution.
-The web app allows users to browse a list of products, add items to their cart, adjust quantities, and view the total price of their selected items.
+This project is a simple and user-friendly shopping cart web application.
+The primary focus is on the core functionalities of a shopping cart, allowing users to seamlessly browse products, manage their cart, and view the total price of selected items.
+Log in authentication is not included in this project scope.

 ## Features

 - Browse a list of products fetched from an external API (https://fakestoreapi.com/products).
 - Add products to the cart with a single click.
 - Adjust the quantity of items in the cart using plus and minus buttons.